joez2450/sep11-freedom-project/tool/learning-log.md

 	])
 ```
 NOTE: The main function of `fixed()` is to make a component unaffected by the camera.

+* I also used `setBackground(206, 242, 241)` to replace the default background and set it to a light blue color.

+NOTE: `setBackground` uses RGB values.
+Additionally, you can also create a background by uploading a new sprite and putting it in `add`.
+But you also have to use transformation properties to cover the entire screen.

 Next Steps: Add coins and more levels while also modifying them